JohnathanADrews/HularionExperience/docs/5 - Components/readme.md

 ###### goto &rarr; [(prev)](#Setup) - [(next)](#AddingTreeNodeComponents) - [(top)](#top)

 In this example, we will create a simple tree of nested div tags.
-This allows us to explore compnents without any other functional expectations.
+This allows us to explore components without any other functional expectations.

 First, let's create a couple of presenters in the ComponentAppPresenters folder.